 Here’s what the URL inspection tool looks like:

-After you’ve submitted your URL, you’ll see this screen where you can request indexing and test the live URL.
+After you’ve submitted your URL, you’ll see a screen where you can request indexing and test the live URL.
 That’s about it when it comes to the URL Inspection tool.

-If you get a message that your URL is not a Google, you can check out any errors that are sited.
+If you get a message that your URL is not on Google, you can check out any errors that are sited.

 This tab will let you see if there are any errors that need troubleshooting:

 There’s a drop down menu in the upper left-hand corner where you can select different options to view:

 How To Submit A SiteMap

 Sitemaps allow you to submit all of your website posts and pages into Google for indexing.
 It’s easy to submit a sitemap, simply add in “Sitemap.xml” and click “Submit.”